NilFoundation/proof-market-toolchain/gitbook-docs/market/economics.md

 ## The delay between the request/proposal submission and the matching

 There is no delay between the request/proposal submitting and running the matching algorithm.
-As soon as the request/proposal is submitted, the Proof Market tries to match it with other existing orders.
+As soon as the request/proposal is submitted, Proof Market tries to match it with other existing orders.